Senators urge USA Hockey to end dispute with women's team - News 12 Now

-WASHINGTON (AP) — Fourteen U.S. senators wrote a letter to USA Hockey’s executive director Monday over their concerns about the treatment of the women’s national team.
+WASHINGTON (AP) — Sixteen U.S. senators wrote a letter to USA Hockey’s executive director Monday over their concerns about the treatment of the women’s national team.

-Players have a href=’https://apnews.com/cac4b959fac248629ba637676d83cce0/US-women’s-hockey-players-threaten-boycott-over-wages’threatened to boycott/a the upcoming world championships over a wage dispute.
+Players have threatened to boycott the upcoming world championships over a wage dispute.
 The senators, all Democrats, urged David Ogrean to resolve the matter and ensure the team receives “equitable resources.”
 They cited the Ted Stevens Olympic and Amateur Sports Act.

 USA Hockey’s board of directors meets Monday, and players said Sunday night they hope there’s a deal.

-The senators joined a chorus of support that also includes unions representing players from the NHL, NBA, NFL and Major League Baseball.
-Those organizations said over the weekend they stood with the women’s team and criticized USA Hockey for attempting to a href=’https://apnews.com/fa3ea8cab2dd4e09a845a2f33c6c0dbf/Several-women’s-players-spurn-worlds-inquiry-from-USA-Hockey’find replacement players/a.
+The senators, all Democrats, joined a chorus of support that includes unions representing players from the NHL, NBA, NFL and Major League Baseball.
+Those organizations said over the weekend they stood with the women’s team and criticized USA Hockey for attempting to find replacement players.

+Prominent NHL agent Allan Walsh tweeted Sunday, “Word circulating among NHL players that American players will refuse to play in men’s World Championships in solidarity with the women.”

+Zach Bogosian, an American-born Buffalo Sabres defenseman, went to high school with U.S. captain Meghan Duggan.
+He tweeted his support and said he hopes the dispute is resolved.

 The U.S. is the defending champion at the International Ice Hockey Women’s World Championship, which begins Friday in Plymouth, Michigan.